 So far, we've discussed referral program ideas that encourage one-time referrals.
 While these are certainly effective, it's tough to host a daily contest or start a fundraiser every other week.
 Instead, it's more efficient to have a referral program that motivates customers to refer multiple people over a long period of time.

 To accomplish this, you can create customer loyalty tiers that reward people as they continue to refer leads.
-Each tier has its own unique benefits and when customers refer a specific number of leads, they're promoted into the next loyalty tier.
+Each tier has unique benefits and when customers refer a specific number of leads, they're promoted into the next loyalty tier.
 With this setup, customers are constantly motivated to refer new leads even if you're not hosting a contest or promotion.

 5. Seasonal Campaigns

 Seasonal campaigns are always a timely way to draw in new customers.
 You can promote holiday discounts, annual sales, and long-term deals that can be used every year.
 And, if you execute these campaigns consistently, your customers will look forward to them year-round.

 6. Exclusive Events